 By definition, facial recognition is a technology capable of recognizing a person based on their face.
 It is grounded in complex mathematical AI and machine learning algorithms which capture, store and analyze facial features in order to match them with images of individuals in a pre-existing database and, often, information about them in that database.
-Facial recognition is a part of a tech umbrella term of biometrics that also includes fingerprint, palm print, eye scanning, gait, voice and signature recognition.
+Facial recognition is a part of a tech umbrella term of biometrics that also includes fingerprint, palm print, eye scanning, gait, voice, and signature recognition.

-How Facial Recognition Algorithm Works
+How Does a Facial Recognition Algorithm Work?

 - Your face is detected and a picture of it is captured from a photo or video.

 - Assessment is made.
-If your face is a match to data in the system, further action may be taken depending on functions of facial algorithm software.
+If your face is a match to data in the system, further action may be taken, depending on functions of facial algorithm software.

 There are many ready-made face recognition algorithms written in Python, R, Lisp or Java, though, depending on the time and budget available, many engineers choose to custom-make them to fit specific research or business purposes.